rgould1/Bowling/README.md

 ## Bowling

-API for creating and evaluting ten-pin bopwling scorecards (see [Ten-Pin Bowling Scoring](https://en.wikipedia.org/wiki/Ten-pin_bowling)).
+API for creating and evaluting ten-pin bowling scorecards (see [Ten-Pin Bowling Scoring](https://en.wikipedia.org/wiki/Ten-pin_bowling)).

 # Running
 Everything is written in Haskell.
 The API is all contained in `src/Scorecard.hs`.
 A simple test driver is in `src/Main.hs`.
 With [`stack`](http://www.haskellstack.org), running should be just be a matter of `stack build && stack exec Bowling` from the project directory.